jeffw16/JWTAuth/README.md

 - `family_name`
 - `given_name`

-These claim names cannot be changed to match the token generator's preferences because these claim names are standard conventions.
+As of 0.1.0, most of these claim names cannot be changed to match the token generator's preferences because these claim names are standard conventions.
 The party generating the token is responsible for sending well-formed responses that conform to internet standards.
+The group claims name can be changed to match your preferences by modifying `$wgJWTGroupClaimsName`.

 If you want to assign groups to a user, pass them in, separated by commas, by using the `groups` claim.
 For instance, `"groups": "customgroup1,customgroup2"`.
 Then, define the mapping in `$wgJWTGroupMapping` like it was done in the example config shown above.